How to align your marketing with your business goals using OKRs

 • Optimise your website’s homepage and About page in Q1 for better clarity and engagement

-The key here is that you’re not doing marketing for marketing’s sake.
+The key here is that you’re not doing marketing for the sake of marketing.
 Every initiative ties back to a goal.

-Step 4: Break down your marketing OKR into supporting OKRs (if needed)
+Step 4: Break down your marketing OKRs into supporting OKRs (if needed)

 As your marketing activity expands across different channels, you might find it helpful to create supporting OKRs by focus area, for example, content, SEO, and social.
 These help keep ownership clear and measurement tight.